-So how do you set up a hidden cat litter box?
-A special space only you and your cat know about?
+How do you set up a hidden cat litter box, secret space known only to you and your cat?

 Just because a box is pretty doesn't make it practical or healthy for your pets.

-Conventional wisdom says to get a box that's 1.5 times as long as your cat (minus his or her tail), and as wide as your cat is long.
+The rule of thumb says a cat needs a litter box that's at least 1.5 times as long as she is, stem to stern, and about as wide as she is long.

-Also, remember that litter kickers, high-pee-ers, and cats with bad aim will need tall walls — about 12 inches instead of the usual eight inches.
-(Our Modkat litter boxes have tall, seamless walls for extra protection.)
+High pee-ers, litter kickers, and cats with bad aim also need tall walls — usually about a foot tall instead of the usual 12 inches.
+Our Modkat litter boxes, for example, feature tall, seamless walls for extra protection.

 In fact, the fruitless search for a good-looking, cat-friendly litter box is what got us started here at Modkat.
 We thought, why hide the litter box when you can make it beautiful?
 Even with a sleek box like one of ours, however, you may still want to tuck it more out of sight than the family room allows.

-No problem, if you don't go for one of these bad real estate deals...
+No problem, if you don't fall for one of these bad real estate deals...

 Don't put your cat's box in these locations:

-A hidden box can become a forgotten box pretty darn quickly.
+A hidden box can quickly become a forgotten box.
 To make sure you remember to clean your cat's bathroom, create a check-off sheet and stick it on the front of your refrigerator.
 Your plan should include daily scooping, regular refilling, weekly washing, and a full litter change every time you wash the box.

 Keeping your cat's box clean and tidy doesn't have to be a smelly chore.
-And with a box that mostly stays out of sight (but not out of mind), you won't have to worry about inviting friends over for drinks or a meal.
+Even better, a hidden box means you won't have to worry about inviting friends over .